Welcome to the Moët UK Sommelier of the Year website where you’ll be able to find everything you need to know about the competition.

 Past winners include some of the UK’s best-known sommeliers including Gerard Basset, Ronan Sayburn, Alan Holmes, Matt Wilkin, Gearoid Devaney and Laura Rhys – to name just a few.

-Many of our past winners took part in the competition for several years before they finally won it including last year’s winner, Tanguy Martin.
+Many of our past winners took part in the competition for several years before they finally won it including last year’s winner, Terry Kandalis.

 Taking part is a great education in itself – and of course, if you get through to the final or even win, it’s a fabulous way to boost the profile of yourself and the establishment you work for.